artpolikarpov/jquery.formyeah.js/README.md

 # jquery.formyeah.js

 jQuery plugin for keeping user input.
 Restores values ​​in fields when page reloads.
-Uses `window.localStorage` and jQuery.
+Uses `localStorage`.

 ## Getting Started
 Download the [production version][min] or the [development version][max].